matthias-mayr/skiros2_pyrobosim_lib/docs/3_Problem_3_Table_Setting.md

 It would be annoying to develop a skill to set the table if actions might randomly fail, so let's tackle resilient action executions first.

+Note that in this world we do not need to open doors to navigate between the kitchen and the dining room.

-## 1. Action Execution that can handle Failures
+## 3.1 Action Execution that can handle Failures

 Often we want a task to fail if a single action in the execution fails.
 E.g. if a robot arm collides with the table while picking up an object.